getfederated/prettyld/README.md

 # Pretty LD

-_The best library for processing JSON-LD documents.
-Make parsing and interpreting as intuitive as parsing just plain JSON_
+_The best JSON-LD unmarshalling library for Go._

-Working with JSON-LD is a pain.
-You have to expand the document, extract the first node, then interpret business domain fields as "predicates" to "objects".
-And these predicates aren't just familiar field names; they're URLs (IRIs, actually).
-And even if you absolutely know that a particular business domain field will legally always have a single node associated with the field, with JSON-LD, you will always get a slice of `any`.
-So verbose.
-So much work, for so little reward.

-This is where Pretty LD comes along: you can just interpret JSON-LD documents as if they were plain old JSON documents!
+Wouldn't it be nice if you can just unmarshal JSON-LD documents into a struct?
+Then Pretty LD is just the library for this!

-It's as easy as this:
+It's as easy as first defining your structure:

 ```go
 type MyModel struct {